KarolAltamirano/generator-angular-webpack/app/templates/common/README.md

 ## Installing vendor JavaScript libraries
 - Install vendor library with npm.
-- Add library name to a list of libraries inside `webpack.config.js`.
-If the new library is used inside `src/scripts/header.js` or inside one of its required files add the new library to `vendorheader` array inside `webpack.config.js`.
-Otherwise add the library to `vendor` array inside `webpack.config.js`.

 ## Installing JavaScript libraries with broken module style
 - If new installed library doesn't work properly with webpack read more about shimming modules